Minoru/minoru-fediverse-crawler/index.md

 ## How to add an instance to this list?

-Simply follow someone on the Fediverse :) Soon enough, the crawler will discover the instance and add it to the list.
+Simply follow someone on Fediverse ツ Soon enough, the crawler will discover the instance and add it to the list.

 Make sure the instance didn't opt out of statistics as described above.